TABLE OF CONTENTS

 How much can you claim on tax without receipts?

-Are you wondering “What amount can I claim on tax without receipts?”
-If you failed to keep receipts for your business expenses and wish to claim them, how much can you claim without receipts?
+Are you wondering “What am I able to claim on tax without receipts?”
+If you failed to keep receipts for your work-related expenses and wish to claim them on your tax return, how much can you claim without receipts?

-Let’s be clear from the get-go – you should never rely on submitting tax deductions without receipts or proof of payment for eligible claims.
+Let’s be clear from the get-go – you should never rely on submitting a tax deduction without receipts or proof of payment for eligible claims.

-Having said that, if you’re looking to make tax deduction claims without receipts, what are your limitations?
+Having said that, if you’re looking for tax deductions you can claim without receipts, what are your limitations?

 How many kilometres can you claim on tax without receipts?